 Hot water can hurt your tattoo, thus, ensure you use lukewarm water instead.
 Washing it with antibacterial soap as recommended by the artist is essential to remove any blood or plasma.
 See to it that you wash your hands first and then move on to your tattoo, patting it dry once finished.
 Afterward, let it air dry for five to ten minutes before applying a healing lotion.

 Using Scented Lotions or Soaps

 Chemicals used in scented lotions and soaps can cause your tattoo to fade or irritate it.
 Always use something fragrance-free.
 The tattoo shop will most likely have some products to help with the process if you want to get it from them, rather than figuring out what will work well.

 The best tattoo lotion I’ve ever personally used is a vegan-friendly aftercare product called After Inked Tattoo Aftercare Lotion.
 This stuff works amazingly well during the healing process; not only by keeping your tattoo really well hydrated but also by soothing any annoying itching and irritation.
 When using it from the very start of the healing process, this lotion will help to decrease tattoo healing times and work towards eliminating any lingering dryness and scabbing.

 A scab that slows the healing process down can form if you do not use enough moisturizer.
 Using too much, however, makes it vulnerable to infection.
 The right balance between the two is to use a light layer of a fragrance-free lotion after you wash the tattoo.
 Cleaning the tattoo about two to three times a day is sufficient.

-The sun not only causes tattoos to fade, but it also can hurt the healing process.
+The sun not only causes tattoos to fade, but it can also hurt the healing process.
 Keep it covered with loose, light clothing for the first few weeks, and use a sunscreen with at least 30 SPF when exposed.

 My favorite and most recommended sunscreen for using on tattoos is EltaMD UV Sport Sunscreen Lotion.